Heather Mack

 Heather Lois Mack (born October 11, 1995) is an American heiress convicted of murdering her mother, Sheila von Wiese, while on vacation in Bali, Indonesia, in August 2014.
 The murder was widely publicized internationally because Mack and her boyfriend stuffed von Wiese-Mack's body in a suitcase.
-She was sentenced to 10 years, of which she served seven.
-However, in 2021 on her arrival to United States, Mack was arrested on conspiracy and obstruction charges.
+She was sentenced to 10 years, of which she served 7.
+However, in 2021 upon her arrival back to the United States, Mack was arrested on conspiracy and obstruction charges.
 In June 2023, Mack pleaded guilty to one count of conspiring to kill a U.S. national; the following year she was sentenced to 26 years in prison.

 Personal life

 Mack was born to jazz musician and composer James L. Mack (November 2, 1929 – August 6, 2006) and Sheila Ann von Wiese (June 10, 1952 – August 12, 2014) in 1995.
 She attended Oak Park and River Forest High School in Oak Park, Illinois, as did her future co-conspirator, Tommy Schaefer (born July 13, 1993).
 Mack and her mother reportedly had a contentious relationship, with police reporting that they'd made 86 visits to the home between 2004 and 2013.